Treating Speech, Voice, Cognition and Language Disorders

 - Voice disorders

 - Laryngectomy (surgery to remove all or part of the voice box or larynx)

 - Glossectomy (removal of part of or entire tongue)

 A treatment plan is created for each patient that is focused on re-establishing functional and reliable communication.
 Treatment goals may also address specific communicative-cognitive deficits through a variety of facilitatory and compensatory treatment techniques.

-Patients with swallowing disorders are seen for a comprehensive evaluation which may include a videofluorographic swallowing study to achieve safe swallowing.
+Patients with swallowing disorders are seen for a comprehensive evaluation which may include a videofluorographic swallowing study or fiberoptic endoscopic evaluation of swallowing to develop a plan for safe swallowing.
 This is followed by swallowing treatment and diet modification as needed.